chrishorton/chrishorton.github.io/_posts/2021-02-06-Ground-Track.md

 ```
 This now gives us our period in seconds.
 For perspective, we will divide by 3600 to get the answer into the amount of hours our orbit will take.

-Now we can calculate our .
-This value will tell us where by the end of the sidereal day, 23 hours, 56 minutes, our satellite will be on the earth (assuming a .
-The longitude of the ascending node by definition gives us the longitude that we begin our sinusoidal wave from, and , tells us where to stop that line on the end of the first day.
+Now we can calculate our $$ \Delta n $$.
+This value will tell us where by the end of the sidereal day, 23 hours, 56 minutes, our satellite will be on the earth.
+The longitude of the ascending node gives us the longitude that we begin our sinusoidal wave from, and $$ \Delta n $$, tells us where to stop that line on the end of the first day.

 Where $$ P = \dfrac{\Delta n}{15\circ} $$ .
 So, $$ \Delta n = P \cdot 15\circ $$